-Paragraphs 2(1), 2(2), 2(4), 2(5)(c), 3 and 7 of the Fourth Schedule Section 7B

-• Must be deducted from any amount that is paid by way of remuneration

-Amount on which employees' tax is deductible

-• Deduction is calculated on the balance of remuneration after the deduction of all allowable deductions (e.g. R etirement fund contribution, donations, etc.).

-Voluntary additional employees' tax deduction

-For various reasons, employees may find that they have to pay in fairly large amounts upon receipt of their assessments.
+Reference to the Act Paragraphs 2(1), 2(2), 2(4), 2(5)(c), 3 and 7 of the Fourth Schedule Section 7B Meaning • Must be deducted from any amount that is paid by way of remuneration.
+Amount on which employees' tax is deductible Deduction is calculated on the balance of remuneration after the deduction of all allowable deductions (e.g. Retirement annuity fund contribution, provident fund contribution, pension fund contribution and donations).
+Voluntary additional employees' tax deduction • For various reasons, employees may find that they have to pay in fairly large amounts upon receipt of their assessments.
 To reduce the amount payable on assessment or avoid having to pay in an additional amount, such employees may request (in writing) their employers to deduct from their remuneration a greater amount of employees' tax than is required.

-Agreement between employer and employee

-Employer and employee may under no circumstances conclude an agreement whereby employer undertakes not to deduct or withhold employees' tax or UIF contributions.
+Agreement between employee Employer and employee may under no circumstances conclude an agreement whereby employer undertakes not to deduct or withhold employees' tax or UIF contributions.
 Such agreement is void in terms of Paragraph 7 of Fourth Schedule.

-Remittance of employees' tax

-The employer must remit the amount deducted or withheld to SARS with his/her Monthly Employer Declaration (EMP201).

-- The amount of employees' tax must be reported under the following codes - code 4102 The PAYE component of the employees' tax deducted/withheld including any voluntary additional employees' tax deducted; - code 4103 The total of code 4101.
+Remittance of employees' tax • The employer must remit the amount deducted or withheld to SARS with his/her Monthly Employer Declaration (EMP201).
+IRP5/IT3(a) details Reflect under code the following codes - Code 4102 - The PAYE component of the employees' tax deducted/withheld including any voluntary additional employees' tax deducted; Code 4103 - The total of code 4101.